-5.5.3 Analysis of a sentence
+6.3.9 Analysis of a sentence

-With the example shown in Figure 7, the New SP-Pattern is of course the sentence 't h e p 1 u m s a r e r i p e' shown in row 0.
+With the example shown in Figure 12, the New SP-Pattern is of course the sentence 't h e p l u m s a r e r i p e' shown in row 0.

-If we follow the procedure for deriving an encoding from the SP-Multiple-Alignment described in Section 5.5.1, the result is the code SP-Pattern 'S PL 0a 17 6 1 11 21 #S'.
-This means that the 15 SP-Symbols in the sentence may be encoded with the 9 SP-Symbols in the code SP-Pattern just shown.
+If we follow the procedure, described in Section 6.3.7, for deriving an encoding from the SP-Multiple-Alignment in Figure 12, the result, as noted above, is the code-pattern 'S PL 0a 17 6 1 11 21 #S'.
+This means that the 15 SP-Symbols in the sentence may be encoded with the 9 SP-Symbols in the code-pattern just shown.

 This economy in terms of the SP-Symbols looks useful but not terribly dramatic.
 However, measuring savings in terms of the SP-Symbols used is really not appropriate.
-It makes much more sense to evaluate encodings in terms of the number bits of information that have been saved.
+It makes much more sense to evaluate encodings in terms of the number bits of information that have been saved, taking account of the size of the bit-pattern for each SP=Symbol.